-Mayor’s Question Time had to be adjourned twice on Wednesday 16 October as activists protested Boris Johnson’s failure to follow up on his promise of a Living Wage for tube cleaners.
+Mayor’s Question Time had to be adjourned twice this week as activists protested Boris Johnson’s failure to follow up on his promise of a Living Wage for tube cleaners.
 The cleaners’ demands were shouted from the public gallery while more than thirty people demonstrated outside City Hall for the demands to be met.

 “Cleaners on the Underground are essential for a functioning public transport system in London.
 It is totally unacceptable that their demands for a Living Wage and decent conditions have been met with intimidation and victimisation on immigration status grounds.
 We need to expose the employment practices which capitalise on workers’ insecure status to allow poverty wages and demeaning conditions to continue.”

 Two months after the Mayor’s 1st August deadline, many cleaners are still waiting to see their wages increase to the Living Wage.
 On top of this immigration checks have been used to intimidate those who took part three days of legal strike action this summer.
 One rep has been suspended and three union members have been deported for not having official immigration status.

 Andy Ansah, who was at the demonstration outside City Hall and who until recently worked as a cleaner on the tube said: